niyogv/CIpipelineforApi/README.md

 **Continuous Improvement:**
 CI encourages a culture of continuous improvement.
 Teams can iteratively enhance the CI pipeline to include additional checks, tests, and tools that further improve software quality and development processes.

 # CIpipelineforApi
 This repo represents the ci pipeline for the api collections of postman using newman on github actions

+# How pipeline works
+- The name of the collection is "postman API collections"
+- The pipeline triggers on every push to the main branch
+- Install dependencies such as node with version 16 and newman
+- Runs the postman collection